Sohan-06/CarRentalManagementSystem/README.md

 - Click on Appache,replace url by localhost/car_rental_main.

-## Project Report

-- Report consists of the following:
-    - Introduction
-    - Literature Review
-    - Methodology
-    - Result
-    - Conclusion
-    - References
-- The project report is written in Microsoft Word.
-- The project repot has flow chart, ERD, and UML diagram.

 ##  Password for Admin
     usr:ADMIN
     password:ADMIN
     (Connect to the database and retrieve or change the login info)

-## Authors

-## Show your support
 ## sql data bases in the my project